remult/remult/docs/docs/lifecycle-hooks.md

 In this example, we've defined a `saving` event for the `Task` entity.
 When a task is being saved, the event handler is called.
 If the task is new (not yet saved), we set its `createdAt` field to the current date.
 In either case, we update the `lastUpdated` field with the current date.

-Entity Life Cycle Hooks provide a powerful way to customize the behavior of your entities and ensure that specific actions or validations are performed at the right time in the entity's life cycle.
+Entity Lifecycle Hooks provide a powerful way to customize the behavior of your entities and ensure that specific actions or validations are performed at the right time in the entity's lifecycle.
 You can use these hooks to streamline your application's data management and enforce business rules.